apathetic-idleon/guide/CODE_OF_CONDUCT.md

 SPDX-License-Identifier: CC-BY-NC-SA-4.0

-Note: Legends of IdleOn™ and related assets are © Lavaflame2.
+Note: Legends of IdleOn and related assets are © Lavaflame2.
 This project is unaffiliated with or endorsed by Lavaflame2.
 -->